instructor-ai/instructor/docs/blog/posts/llama-cpp-python.md

     console.print(obj)
 ```

 1. We use `LlamaPromptLookupDecoding` to obtain structured outputs using JSON schema via a mixture of constrained sampling and speculative decoding.
+10 is good for GPU, 2 is good for CPU.
 2. We use `instructor.Mode.JSON_SCHEMA` return a JSON schema response.
 3. We use `instructor.Partial` to stream out partial models.
 4. This is just a simple example of how to stream out partial models and clear the console.